March Break Camp

 - Families will be required to physically distance from one another during camper drop-off, to ensure minimal contact.

-- All campers will be required to answer our pre-screening questions during drop-off for each day visiting the Nature Centre.
+- All families (campers and parents/guardians) will be required to answer our pre-screening questions during drop-off for each day visiting the Nature Centre.

 - Parents or Guardians will sign-in their child outside of the Nature Centre.
 A staff member will meet you at the front doors.
 Only campers will be permitted to enter the building.